 Graphics contexts can be shared among windows, and different graphics contexts can be used to write to the same window.
-An X-Icon window value is actually a binding of a window on the screen (a system window) with a particular graphics context.
-When open(s,"x") is called, it creates both a system window, and a context, and binds them together, producing the binding as its return value.
+An X-Icon window value is actually a binding of a canvas (an area that may be drawn upon) with a particular graphics context.
+When open(s, "x") is called, it creates both a canvas, and a context, and binds them together, producing the binding as its return value (Figure 1).